SteveDog16/Cozen-O-Connor-Claims-Recovery-Dashboard/README.md

 The objective of this project is to analyze paid claim trends at Cozen O'Connor and determine the underlying causes driving these trends.

 ## Questions to Ask
-- What variables correlate with paid claim amount?
-- Which date variable is the most significant to determine the paid claim amount?
+1. Which date variable is the most significant to determine the paid claim amount?
-- At what time period the paid claim amounts are at its peak?
+2. At what time period the paid claim amounts are at its peak?
-- What recovery stages associate with low and high paid claim amount?
+3. What recovery stages associate with low and high paid claim amount?
-- Do the add and SOL projected dates affect the paid claim amount?
+4. What are the relationships between date variables in terms of the paid claim amount?

 ## Tools Used
 - Python for data exploration, analysis, and visualization